 - Phased Parental Leave Enhances Family Benefits (SHRM)

 If you’re a small or mid-size business looking for help in complying with new Massachusetts maternity leave regulations, or looking to streamline your HR and benefits management in general, Genesis HR may be a good fit for you.
 Our PEO removes the burden of complex, time-consuming HR tasks, giving you time back to run your company.
 Interested in learning more?
-Set up a discovery call today to see how we can benefit you as a partner.
+Contact us today to see how we can benefit you as a partner.